Sex work decriminalisation resources

 Skip listen and sharing tools

-Decriminalisation will make consensual sex work legal in most locations across Victoria.
+Consensual sex work is now legal in most locations across Victoria.

-Below are resources that can help you understand what laws have changed.
+Below are resources that can help you understand what laws and requirements have changed.

 The Victorian Government is decriminalising sex work to achieve better public health and human rights outcomes.